from

 Photograph

-courtesy of Daniel Jolivet
+courtesy of anjou-tourisme.com

 By law, the calves must be raised by their mothers.
 The farms that raise these cattle are nothing like the vast USA feedlots where thousands are being fattened at any one time.
 The average size farm for the Rouge des Prés will have forty to fifty cows, and for every cow, the farmer must have, by law, one hectare, 10,000 sq meters (12,000 sq yards).
-The farm must have more land for bulls and calves, for the best cuts of French beef, choose the Rouge des Prés AOP.
+The farm must have more land for bulls and calves.
+For the best cuts of French beef, choose the Rouge des Prés AOP.

 Rouge des Prés AOC beef on French Menus: